nubskr/walrus/docs/batch_writer.md

 2. System returns to original behavior
 3. Remove feature in next release

-No data loss or corruption risk - worst case is failed batch writes that clients must retry.
+No data loss or corruption risk, worst case is failed batch writes that clients must retry.

 ---